 - Disputes over reason codes 4834 (Point of Interaction Error) and 4831 (Transaction Amount Differs) require documentation such as the cardholder’s final bill or receipt.

-In addition, the following pre-compliance and compliance case filing reasons are no longer allowed and were removed:
+The following pre-compliance and compliance case filing reasons were removed:

 - SecureCode (outside of a rejected transaction)

-- Pre-compliance is required prior to escalating a compliance case for all applicable compliance filing reasons, cases, products, or transaction types (with the exception of fee collection disputes).
+In addition, pre-compliance is now required prior to escalating a compliance case for all applicable compliance filing reasons, cases, products, or transaction types (with the exception of fee collection disputes).

-- The arbitration cycle will be removed from Dual Message processed chargebacks, reducing it from three cycles to two.
-Arbitration chargebacks will not be allowed, and applicable documentation requirements will be moved to the first chargeback cycle.
+The arbitration cycle was removed from most dual message processed chargebacks, reducing it from three cycles to two.
+Arbitration chargebacks are no longer allowed, and applicable documentation requirements were moved to the first chargeback cycle.
 This change excluded Fraud and Cardholder Dispute reason codes.

-- Pre-arbitration will be required for the following chargeback types before they can be escalated to an arbitration case filing:
+Pre-arbitration is required for the following chargeback types before they can be escalated to an arbitration case filing:

 - Fraud, excluding 4870 (Chip Liability Shift), and 4871 (Chip/PIN Liability Shift) chargebacks